UPPMAX/uppmax_intro_python/docs/sessions/afternoon_exercise.md

        highest similarity of all sequences stored in list l.
 Write these two sequences and the alignment into a new file, called `similar_sequences.txt`.**

-        For example for two given sequences: “ATC” and “ACC” The alignment would be:
+        For example for two given sequences: `ATC` and `ACC` The alignment would be:

         ```text
         ATC
         | |
         ACC
         ```

         And this alignment should be written to a new output file. **Hint:** A line-break in Python can be made by adding ’\n’ to the end of the line.

         ??? tip "Solution"

             ```python title="main.py"
             from sequence_tools import *